Specialised Imaging: UV, IR, Laser and ALS

 UV bands and filter combinations.
 The UV spectrum is divided into UV-A (315-400 nm), UV-B (280-315 nm), and UV-C (100-280 nm).
 For reflectance imaging on living or recently deceased subjects, UV-A and the near-UV-B range (around 300-360 nm) are the practical bands.
 The light source emits in this range (a UV-filtered xenon flash, a Spectroline UV-A lamp, or the short-wave output of a filtered forensic light source such as the Polilight or Crime-lite 2L series).
 A UV-transmitting, visible-blocking filter placed over the camera lens passes only the reflected UV and blocks the visible radiation that would swamp the image.
 The Kodak Wratten 18A is the classical filter for this purpose; modern equivalents include the Hoya U-330 and the Schott UG-11 glass filter.
 The camera sensor must be either a modified camera with the UV-blocking hot mirror removed (standard consumer cameras block UV at the sensor) or a purpose-built UV-sensitive scientific camera.

 Latent bruise documentation.
-The Vogeley et al. (2002) protocol, published in the Journal of Forensic Sciences, demonstrated that UV-reflectance photography could reveal patterned bruising not visible under standard white light, particularly in child-abuse cases where recent bruising on darker skin tones is difficult to assess grossly.
+The Vogeley et al. (2002) protocol, published in Archives of Pediatric and Adolescent Medicine (vol. 156, pp. 265-268), demonstrated that UV-reflectance photography could reveal patterned bruising not visible under standard white light, particularly in child-abuse cases where recent bruising on darker skin tones is difficult to assess grossly.
 The protocol specifies a 360 nm UV-A source, a Wratten 18A lens filter, and RAW capture with a camera modified to remove the UV-blocking filter.
 In the UK, paediatric forensic-medical examinations increasingly include UV-reflectance photography as a standard adjunct to visible-light examination, per guidance from the Faculty of Forensic and Legal Medicine (FFLM).
 The Royal Canadian Mounted Police and FBI Evidence Response Teams include modified UV-capable cameras in their specialist evidence kit.
 Indian FSL teams in the CFSL Hyderabad and CFSL Chandigarh units have incorporated UV imaging for bite-mark and patterned-injury documentation.

 Gunshot residue (GSR) and UV reflectance.
 Gunshot residue deposits on skin and fabric scatter UV radiation distinctly from the surrounding surface, increasing contrast in UV-reflectance images.
 The pattern of GSR scatter under UV can help determine firing distance and muzzle-to-skin orientation in a manner complementary to the chemical GSR tests (SEM-EDS for Pb-Sb-Ba particles, covered in the electron microscopy module).
 UK Home Office research in the 1990s and subsequent ENFSI GSR working group publications document UV photography as a standard pre-sampling step before chemical GSR testing.